Hilary Duff & Matthew Koma Ooze Affection On Instagram

 According to the caption of Duff’s sexy snap, the 31-year-old found it extra amusing that Koma was gawking at her.

-The couple’s celebrity friends Molly Bernard, Nikki Lee, Arielle Charnas, Chloe Bartoli, and Taylor Frankel all showered the affection snap with love and admiration in the comments.
+In the comments, the couple’s celebrity friends Molly Bernard, Nikki Lee, Arielle Charnas, Chloe Bartoli and Taylor Frankel all showered the affection snap with love and admiration.